syun77/Unreal-OcclusionSample_5.5.4-v78/README.md

 * Some meshes correctly display passthrough, while others appear **black or opaque** where passthrough should be visible.
 * For all meshes except `Plane (BP_EnvironmentDepth)`, areas affected by depth blending appear as **dark fog or shadows**.

----

-Would you like me to make this into a polished **Markdown README.md** file (with proper formatting, section anchors, and Meta support submission style)?
-I can also make a concise summary paragraph (for the support ticket text box).